nigelaukland/s3-astrofy-cv/src/content/blog/containers.md

 heroImage: "/AWS-ECS.png"
 ---

+_Note: ECS & Fargate URLs are offline to manage costs_

 For the purpose of this demo, a simple static website has been built and served using httpd.
 Both the website content and the web server are bundled into a Docker container and from that point the following AWS services are employed:

 1. **Elastic Container Registry (ECR)**